SzymczykI/MUZIFY/notes.md

 - Immutable

 References and snapshots can read the the data in the app.
 Snapshots are read-only but are memory efficient.

+Query parameters vs Path Parameters
+- path parameters - should be used for returning a single resource or multiple resources.
+- query parameters - should be used for sorting/filterinf through data